What is Project Finance?

 Also, read Syndicated Loan – an important source for project financing.

 Project finance is a notch above a simple transaction of credit.
 It is based upon several contracts between multiple parties, each of them involving complex negotiations.
 It may be difficult to maintain a record of the flow of funds among the parties involved if proper discretion is not exercised.
 Also, an imaginary entity(SPV) is used to route all transactions.
 Therefore, it becomes important to have dedicated resources that monitor the flow of exchanges at all times.

 At all stops, setting up an SPV faces resistance.
 Banks and financial institutions perform extreme due diligence and checks before extending even a penny of credit.
 This is mainly for the reason that an SPV holds separate legal status.
 The bank can make recoveries only against the asset and cash flows of the SPV.
 Therefore, they must be doubly sure of the future prospects and soundness of the operating plans.
 All these checks are time-consuming and expensive.
 Obviously, the SPV and its sponsors have to bear the brunt of this excruciating process.

 Also, a project finance venture sets off the radars of the government.
 The government is extremely vigilant when it comes to sanctioning the creation of an SPV.
 This is because several parallel organizations that come into being have been known to evade taxes, circumvent money, and indulgence in gross negligence of regulations.
 Therefore, a potential SPV must be patient and comply with all conditions imposed to win over its trust.

 Constant Expert Assistance

 Project finance involves complex transactions and multiple parties.
-Therefore, availing the services of professionals and experts is inevitable.
-Setting up a dynamic model for availing credit and conducting business involves huge cost.
+Therefore, availing of the services of professionals and experts is inevitable.
+Setting up a dynamic model for availing credit and conducting business involves huge costs.
 Think of this cost as the fancy and outrageous fees paid to investment bankers and other professionals who make the project finance happen.